 Making a QR code is easy and just takes a few minutes but if you want a more in-depth view of how it works with design tools, then this guide is for you.
 We also have a comprehensive Dos and Don'ts Guide for some thoughtful details on design, marketing, placement, and more.

 You can call this static QR code a "text" or "plain text" QR code.
+(Not to be confused with SMS which are for text messaging).
 Plain text QR codes are the simplest codes out of all and are used for one purpose which is to display messages.
 Since the code is static, the message cannot be edited after it is created, thus it is often used for permanent messages or to share one-off pieces of information.
 The message can contain up to 300 characters with letters, symbols, numbers and the text immediately pops up on the top of the phone screen the second the QR code is scanned.
 Unlike other types of QR codes, these codes are not used to redirect customers to an external source, like a website, document, or video, so the message that the text QR code displays is the final step of the user journey for those who scan the code.
 Since this is the case, text QR codes do not require internet connection.

 Please note that because plain QR codes are not dynamic, it is not possible to track these codes and see the scanning statistics on the analytics dashboard.
 In case tracking your codes is an important part of your campaign, create a dynamic QR code.